Mobile phone versionWhat is this?

 Marian Cross

-Ordo domus Sanctæ Mariæ Theutonicorum Ierosolimitanorum is Latin for the ancient Teutonic German Knights.
+Ordo domus Sanctæ Mariæ Theutonicorum Ierosolimitanorum (Order of the German House of St. Mary in Jerusalem) is the name of some ancient Teutonic German Knights.
 They began at the end of the 12th century as a Roman Catholic religious order and became a crusading militia in the Middle Ages bearing a black cross on their white tunics.
-Being the 'Order of the German House of St. Mary in Jerusalem', in the 19th century their commanders wore a black Maltese Cross around their necks, which was called the Marian Cross.
+In the 19th century their commanders wore a black Maltese Cross around their necks, which was called the Marian Cross.

 A Jewelled Cross used in Ave Maria devotions is sometimes referred to as a Marian Cross or Mater Cross, as is a crucifix which includes an image of the Virgin Mary, although this style may also be called a Unity Cross, symbolising the two-in-oneness of Jesus and Mary.